Ironic that scion of corrupt Zardari family raising fingers towards incumbent regime: Murad Saeed | Associated Press Of Pakistan

 He said that everyone knew that Karachi was being systematically destroyed by PPP.
 He said that Karachi’s contribution to Pakistan has been phenomenal but PPP has devastated it.

-Taking about the sugar scam, he said that for the first time such an inquiry was conducted and its findings were made public and its credit went to Prime Minister Imran Khan.
+Taking about the sugar scam, he said that for the first time such an inquiry is conducted and its findings are made public and its credit goes to Prime Minister Imran Khan.

 He said that Bilawal was demanding closure of the National Accountability Bureau as they wanted license to commit corruption without any fear of accountability but the PTI will never allow their dream to become a reality.

-He said that flour prices had increased in the country as a huge quantity of wheat was stolen from Sindh godowns which created shortage of the commodity.
+He said that flour prices have increased in the country as a huge quantity of wheat was stolen from Sindh godowns which created shortage of the commodity.

 To a question he said that many road infrastructure projects were being built in Sindh and work on Sukkur- Hyderabad Motorway would begin soon.